Metacognition and Uncertainty Communication in Humans and Large Language Models: Comparing Human and LLM Metacognitive Architecture and Behavior

 Further parallels are found in the expression and perception of linguistic uncertainty.
 Humans often use terms such as ``likely,'' ``probably,'' or ``almost certainly'' to convey probabilistic beliefs, and so do LLMs when prompted for confidence statements.
 Research comparing the two finds that modern LLMs match population-level human perceptions of linguistic uncertainty reasonably well when asked to translate between verbal and numeric probabilities \citep{belem2024perceptions}.

-Another important parallel is that metacognitive abilities for both humans and LLMs can be improved through training.
-In the case of LLMs, research has shown that confidence verbalization (specifically, metacognitive sensitivity) can be improved through finetuning approaches that reward the LLM for accurately conveying uncertainty to a listener \citep{stengel-eskin2024lacie}.
-Similarly, humans can improve metacognitive sensitivity and calibration through training \citep{carpenter2019domain}.
-More specifically, providing feedback, encouraging reflective reasoning, and explicitly targeting cognitive biases can reduce human miscalibration of confidence \citep{kelly2024effect}.
-However, the way in which feedback is presented may change how an observer -- biological or artificial -- calibrates their confidence based on the strategy the observer is trying to optimize \citep{maniscalco2024optimal}.

 Finally, metacognition in humans is thought to rely on \textit{introspection}-like processes, defined specifically by the privileged access we have to our own thoughts over those of others (i.e., the difference between metacognition and theory of mind).
 Similarly, it has been suggested that LLMs can better predict their own behavior than the behavior of another LLM, which some researchers interpret to imply the presence of such privileged access in the LLMs tested \citep{binder2024looking}.
-Evidence of introspective-like capacities may also come from LLMs' demonstrated ability to describe their own behaviors even when they are not explicitly described in their training data, including `backdoors' where models show unexpected or undesirable behaviors only under certain trigger conditions \citep{betley2025tell}.
+Evidence of introspective-like capacities may also come from LLMs' demonstrated ability to describe their own behaviors after training even when those behaviors are not explicitly described in their training data (such as preferring risky choices), including behaviors displayed via ``backdoors'' in which models show unexpected or undesirable behaviors under certain trigger conditions (such as holding a goal to elicit certain behaviors from a human user) \citep{betley2025tell}.
+In that study, the researchers asked the models to describe their `tendencies' or `goals' in general, separate from a specifically prompted behavior, and found that they could describe these predilections or goals accurately---suggesting some degree of introspective access that they can explicitly report.